 Cumulative Effects.
-Natural viewsheds enjoyed from the monument have been adversely affected by commercial and industrial development across the Mississippi River in Prairie du Chien, Wisconsin, where reflective surfaces (roofs, etc.) detract from the view.
+Natural viewsheds enjoyed from the monument have been adversely affected by commercial and industrial development across the Mississippi River in Prairie du Chien, Wisconsin, where reflective surfaces (e.g., roofs) detract from the view.
 Rock and gravel mining operations also affect views from the North Unit and the approach to the Sny Magill Unit.
 These actions have resulted in long-term minor to moderate adverse impacts.

-The agricultural practice of clearing off trees and brush from ridge tops to plant crops also affects viewsheds, but this may approximate the look of natural prairies and meadows that once occurred in the area and so may have no effect.
+The agricultural practice of clearing off trees and brush from ridge tops to plant crops also affects viewsheds, but this may approximate the look of natural prairies and meadows that once occurred in the area and so may have no measurable effect.

-Establishment of the monument, Yellow River State Forest, and Pikes Peak State Park has served to create havens of undeveloped areas that will become increasingly important as rural development continues to expand so they have a long-term beneficial effect.
+Establishment of the monument, Yellow River State Forest, and Pikes Peak State Park has served to create havens of undeveloped areas that could become increasingly important as rural development continues to expand so they have a long-term beneficial effect.

-The preferred alternative would have shortterm and long-term, minor, adverse impacts.
-When considered in combination with the above minor, adverse impacts on visual resources, the preferred alternative would result in a minor, adverse, cumulative impact.
+Alternative B would have short-term and long-term, minor, adverse impacts.
+When considered in combination with the above minor, adverse impacts on visual resources, the alternative B would result in a minor, adverse, cumulative impact.
 Alternative B would have a modest adverse contribution to these effects.

 Conclusion.
-Implementing the preferred alternative would have short-term and long-term, negligible to minor, adverse impacts on visual resources in the monument.
+Implementing alternative B would have short-term and long-term, negligible to minor, adverse impacts on visual resources in the monument.
 Cumulative effects would be minor and adverse.